cac-t-u-s/cac-t-u-s.github.io/pages/write-library.md

 ### Adapting an OpenMusic library

-In general for a simple library (and if the code inside the source files is compatible!), adapting an OpenMusic library mostly requires making the .omlib file from the corresponding ".lisp" loader-file of the library (_my-lib.lisp_).
+In general for a simple library (and if the code inside the source files is compatible!), adapting an OpenMusic library mostly requires making the .olib file from the corresponding ".lisp" loader-file of the library (_my-lib.lisp_).

-> Note that _my-lib.lisp_ and _my-lib.omlib_ can both stay in the library folder, making the library compatible with both OpenMusic and OM#.
+> Note that _my-lib.lisp_ and _my-lib.olib_ can both stay in the library folder, making the library compatible with both OpenMusic and OM#.